The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The World's Columbian Committee on Awards recorded the following comments about Borgel's exhibition:

-F. Borgel, Geneva, had something new in his waterproof cases made in a single piece without hinges; many of them were made of oxidized steel inlaid with gold.
+F. Borgel, Geneva, had something new in his waterproof cases made in a single piece without joints; many of them were made of oxidized steel inlaid with gold.
 A number of the smallest watches made, beautifully decorated with diamonds and enamels, in small globes, bracelets, and chatelaines were very attractive and showed great skill in this most delicate department of watchmaking.

 The Jewelers' Circular and Horological Review report of the exhibition stated: